OscarGuerreroLopez/apartment_test_node/README.md

 ## Description:

-Back end solution for the apartment test
+Back end solution for the apartment test.

+The assignment can be seen at DESCRIPTION.md

 It is composed of several routes.